4 steps to fix Windows 10 volume bar stuck on the screen

 1. Restart Windows and adjust the volume

-- Right-click the Speakers icon on the system tray and select Sounds.
+- When the computer comes back on, right-click the Speakers icon on the system tray and select Sounds.

-- Then right-click the active audio device and select Properties.
+- Select the Playback tab, right-click the active audio device, and select Properties.

-- Then drag the volume bar to the right to raise the audio level (the audio bar will drop down again if you don’t restart Windows first).
+- Select the Levels tab, then drag the volume bar to the right to raise the audio level (the audio bar will drop down again if you don’t restart Windows first).

 Then users can restore the audio from the Levels tab on the audio device’s properties window.
 Follow the guidelines above to do that.